tagohd/mono/Character Questionnaires/Luke Campbell (Character Survey).md

 - Do they have any tattoos or other markings?
 	- No.
 - Do they wear any jewelry?
 	- Before the story?
 Not really.
-He might wear [[NEEDLE OF CALAGASH|THE NEEDLE]] as a necklace, though.
+He might wear [[NEEDLE OF KALAGASH|THE NEEDLE]] as a necklace, though.
 - How do they dress most of the time?
 	- He's a kid in high school, so I'm going to say he dresses fairly casually most of the time.
 - Do they wear any accessories not listed above?